 - Go to your cloakroom or coat/shoe area and take everything out (yes everything)

 - Give the room a good clean.

-- Then put into storage all the summer shoes
+- Put all the summer shoes into storage

-- Replace with two pairs winter shoes each.
-The rest of the shoes (less frequently worn), should stay in wardrobes and return there after each wearing.
+- The rest of the shoes (less often worn), should stay in wardrobes and return there after each wearing.

-- Donate any unworn or outgrown shoes and coats, make sure these are taken out of the house as soon as possible!
+- Donate any unworn or outgrown shoes and coats, make sure these are removed from the house as soon as possible!

 - Hang up all jackets and coats (except those worn daily) in the bedroom wardrobe.

-- Dig out the hats and gloves from storage
+- Dig out all the hats and gloves from storage.

 - Donate unwanted items.

 - Keep one set of gloves, scarf and hat per person, in small baskets in the cloakroom.
 If you are short of space you could use a hanging storage system.
 You can use a small basket per person or keep all gloves in one basket, and hats in another, each method works well depending on your space.

 - All other items are stored in wardrobes until they are needed.

 - Put all wellies and boots on mud tray.